someobserver/recurgence/math/10-simulation-architecture/index.md

 - $V$ denotes the set of nodes, each corresponding to a semantic state (e.g., concept, proposition, schema),
 - $E$ denotes the set of edges, encoding adjacency relations or transformation potentials.

-Each node $p \in V$ is endowed with the following local fields and structures:
+Each node $p \in V$ is endowed with local fields and structures:

 - Coherence field: $C(p, t)$,
 - Recursive depth: $D(p, t)$,